-Hillary Clinton mulling 2020 run, citing weak Dem field, email vindication: reports
+Hillary Clinton mulling 2020 run, citing weak Dem field, claim of email vindication: reports

 Meanwhile, The Washington Post, citing unnamed sources, reported that Clinton was considering a 2020 rematch against Trump after the State Department concluded this week there was "no persuasive evidence of systemic, deliberate mishandling of classified information" regarding Clinton's use of a private email server while serving as secretary of state.

-The same State Department report, however, dozens of individuals were at fault for mishandling classified information and found hundreds of security violations during her 2009-2013 tenure.
+The same State Department report, however, found dozens of individuals were at fault for mishandling classified information and found hundreds of security violations during her 2009-2013 tenure.

 STATE DEPARTMENT REPORT ON CLINTON EMAILS FINDS HUNDREDS OF VIOLATIONS, DOZENS OF INDIVIDUALS AT FAULT

-Clinton, the first woman to win a major party presidential nomination — and the national popular vote leader with almost 3 million more votes than Trump — remains a popular figure in her party, even after enduring criticism for losing key Midwestern states in 2016.
-For Republicans, she's perennial target -- currently in the Mississippi governor's race, where Democratic nominee Jim Hood, a longtime attorney general, is being attacked for acknowledging he voted for her over Trump.
+Clinton, the first woman to win a major party presidential nomination – and the national popular vote leader with almost 3 million more votes than Trump – remains a popular figure in her party, even after enduring criticism for losing key Midwestern states in 2016.
+For Republicans, she's a perennial target — currently in the Mississippi governor's race, where Democratic nominee Jim Hood, a longtime attorney general, is being attacked for acknowledging he voted for her over Trump.

 CLICK HERE FOR THE ALL-NEW FOXBUSINESS.COM

 Clinton’s supporters within the Democratic establishment have also passed around an op-ed published earlier this month in the San Francisco Chronicle by former Mayor Willie Brown titled: “Who should run against Trump?
-How about Hillary Clinton?” the Washington Post reported.
+How about Hillary Clinton?”
+The Washington Post reported.

 Both the Post and the Times reported that Clinton was not the only possible last-minute candidate on Democrats’ minds.
 Also being considered were: former New York Mayor Michael Bloomberg, Disney chief executive Bob Iger, Sen. Sherrod Brown, D-Ohio, and former first lady Michelle Obama.